NetHui: About

 NetHui is organised by InternetNZ and was first held in 2011.
 It brings together people from business, government, civil society and the technical and academic sectors to talk about topical issues, challenges, and opportunities the internet brings to New Zealand.

 Each conference has a theme, with one or more keynote speakers and sessions with opportunities for discussion and debate.
 It has been held at various locations around the country, with sessions live streamed and recorded.
 Often there is also live-chat and collaborative online notes facilities available.

 A NetHui is about discussions, not presentations – participants set topics and lead conversations among all of the attendees.
 While there are plenary sessions with keynote speakers to bring participants together at the beginning and end of each day, most of a NetHui is dedicated to breakout sessions, often with multiple sessions running concurrently.
 This format deliberately creates smaller groups so more voices can be heard.

 Conferences

 NetHui 2011

 NetHui 2011 was held from 29 June to 1 July 2011 at the SkyCity Convention Centre in Auckland.
 The theme was Shaping the future together.

 NetHui 2012

-NetHui 2012 was held from 11–13 July at the SkyCity Convention Centre in Auckland.
+NetHui 2012 was held from 11 to 13 July at the SkyCity Convention Centre in Auckland.
 It included a discussion on "Building online Te Reo and other multilingual content".

 NetHuiSouth 2012

-NetHuiSouth 2012 was held from 23–24 November at Otago University and Otago Museum in Dunedin.
+NetHuiSouth 2012 was held from 23 to 24 November at Otago University and Otago Museum in Dunedin.